 Data collection platforms

 In this study, two types of data were collected using smartphones – user-reported or active data and sensor-reported or passive data.
-Active data is self-reported responses to the survey questions shown in Table 1.
+Active data is self-reported responses to the ecological momentary assessment (EMA) survey questions shown in Table 1.
 Scores of moods, anxiety, sleep, psychosis, social positive and social negative symptoms were calculated by adding or averaging the responses to all questions of a certain type.
 Passive data consists of background data collected using sensors (e.g., GPS, accelerometer, screen time, call and text logs) on the smartphone with no user involvement.
-A research application called mindLAMP was installed on participants’ smartphones as part of an Institutional Review Board-approved study (xx), wherein the surveys were given, and passive data was reported.
+A research application called mindLAMP was installed on participants’ smartphones as part of an Institutional Review Board-approved study (2017P-000359), wherein the surveys were given, and passive data was reported.

 Participants and data collection protocol